-In the previous article, we discussed what an insider threat looks like, why it might occur, how the aggressor acts to use the vulnerabilities that individuals often already possess, and what might cause someone to turn from being a good colleague to being an insider who takes orders from the outside.
+In the previous blog, we discussed what an insider threat looks like, why it might occur, how the aggressor acts to use the vulnerabilities that individuals often already possess, and what might cause someone to turn from being a good colleague to being an insider who takes orders from the outside.
 We described the two main reasons why an ordinary person might want to betray an organization or be coerced into betrayal.
 In this article, we’ll discuss the best method to prevent the threat from ever occurring in the first place.

 When an insider is already in place, it’s relatively easy to use the different access methods that already exist and are supposed to be used.
 It may be legitimate administrative accounts in information systems or USB-memory devices used to plant malicious code to destroy, manipulate, and steal information – none of which would raise suspicion since the breaches would be made by those with legitimate access who are expected to be there.
 To counteract any insider threats, it’s best to ensure they never exist in the first place.
 This can be accomplished through systematic security vetting by qualified professionals with decades of experience working with the human mind.